-Of all people living with HIV globally, 9% of them live in Nigeria.1 Although HIV prevalence among adults is remarkably small (3.2%) compared to other sub-Saharan African countries such as South Africa (19.1%) and Zambia (12.5%), the size of Nigeria's population means that there were 3.2 million people living with HIV in 2013.2
+Nigeria has the second largest HIV epidemic in the world.1 Although HIV prevalence among adults is remarkably small (3.1%) compared to other sub-Saharan African countries such as South Africa (19.2%) and Zambia (12.9%), the size of Nigeria's population means 3.5 million people were living with HIV in 2015.2

-Approximately 180,000 people died from AIDS-related illnesses in Nigeria in 2013, which is 14% of the global total.
-Since 2005, there has been no reduction in the number of annual deaths, indicative of the fact that only 20% of people living with HIV in Nigeria are accessing antiretroviral treatment (ART).8
+Approximately 180,000 people died from AIDS-related illnesses in Nigeria in 2015.7 Since 2005, the reduction in the number of annual AIDS-related deaths has been minimal, indicative of the fact that only half (51%) of those living with HIV in Nigeria are accessing antiretroviral treatment (ART).8

 Key affected populations and HIV in Nigeria

-In response to this, the Nigerian National HIV/AIDS Strategic Plan (NSP) 2010-2015 calls for enhanced behaviour change communication for key affected populations.
+The Nigerian National HIV/AIDS Strategic Plan (NSP) 2010-2015 included plans to introduce behaviour change communication for key affected populations.
 To deliver this, peer education systems are being scaled-up, alongside social media messaging that aims to reach those populations who tend not to present for HIV services.10

 Sex workers and HIV in Nigeria

-19% of male sex workers and 25% of female sex workers in Nigeria are living with HIV.
-This is eight times higher than the general population.
-The 2012 National HIV/AIDS and Reproductive Health Survey found HIV prevalence to be even higher among female brothel-based sex workers, at 27.4%.12.
+18.6% of male sex workers and 24.5% of female sex workers in Nigeria are living with HIV.
+This is eight times higher than the general population.11 The 2012 National HIV/AIDS and Reproductive Health Survey found HIV prevalence to be even higher among female brothel-based sex workers, at 27.4%.12.
 There is marked difference between genders with only 17.5% of male sex workers testing for HIV compared to 44.8% of female sex workers.
 Similary, only 54.7% of male sex workers reported using a condom with their last client compared to 92.9% of female sex workers.13.
 Both genders reported low condom use with regular partners.14